dvjones89/dvjones89.github.io/index.md

 title: Dave Jones
 ---

-Hi, I'm Dave, a Support Engineer, Web Developer and UK Sole Trader.
+Hi, I'm Dave, a Web Developer, Support Engineer and UK Sole Trader.

 I'm the author and maintainer of [Sheldon](https://github.com/dvjones89/sheldon){:target="_blank"}, an open-source dotfile manager written in Ruby.
 I also develop [FurAgent](https://github.com/dvjones89/furagent){:target="_blank"}, an Elixir web application that integrates with FreeAgent and simplifies invoice creation for service-based businesses.